 Fixed service characteristics for use in sharing studies under WRC-27 agenda item 1.13

 Working Party (WP) 5C thanks WP 4C for its liaison statement (Document 5C/xx), requesting the characteristics and protection criteria of the fixed service (FS) systems operating in the frequency range between 694/698 MHz and 2.7 GHz, for sharing/compatibility studies between the FS and mobile satellite service (MSS) under WRC-27 agenda item 1.13.
-In the United States, fixed systems used for the provision of air navigation services operate in the frequency bands 932-935 MHz, 941-944 MHz, and 1 780-1 850 MHz.

-WP 5C highlights the following ITU-R recommendations and revised recommendations that provide relevant technical information of FS systems:
+WP 5C highlights the following ITU-R recommendations and report that provide relevant technical information of FS systems:

 Recommendation ITU-R F.758-7 System parameters and considerations in the development of criteria for sharing or compatibility between digital fixed wireless systems in the fixed service and systems in other services and other sources of interference (11/2019)

-Document 5C/384 Annex 7 Preliminary Draft Revision of Recommendation (PDRR) ITU-R F.758-7 where technical characteristics of FS systems in Tables 6 to 11 are updated/added.
-Amendments were made throughout the document to improve the clarity of the text.

-This recommendation and its proposed revision contain the principles for the development of sharing criteria of digital systems in the FS.
-Representative technical characteristics of digital fixed wireless systems (FWS) are in Annex 3 Table 17 of Document 5C/384 Annex 7 for FS below 2.7 GHz.
+This recommendation contains the principles for the development of sharing criteria of digital systems in the FS.
+Representative technical characteristics of digital fixed wireless systems (FWS) are in Annex 3 Table 16 for FS below 2.7 GHz.
 Table 5 of Annex 2 provides guidance in the choice of I/N values for long-term sharing criteria/interference.
 Recommendations ITU-R F.1494/1495 provide short-term sharing criteria.

+WP 5C is currently revising Recommendation ITU-R F.758.
+WP 5C will keep WP 4C informed on relevant updated information before the 31 December 2024 deadline.

 Report ITU-R F.2108 Fixed service system parameters for different frequency bands.